Coal: Macerals

-Chemical changes are accompanied by physical changes, such as decrease in average pore size.
-The macerals (organic particles) of lignite are composed of huminite, which is earthy in appearance.
-As the coal matures to sub-bituminous coal, huminite begins to be replaced by vitreous (shiny) vitrinite.
+In coalification huminite is replaced by vitreous (shiny) vitrinite.
 Maturation of bituminous coal is characterized by bitumenization, in which part of the coal is converted to bitumen, a hydrocarbon-rich gel.
 Maturation to anthracite is characterized by debitumenization (from demethanation) and the increasing tendency of the anthracite to break with a conchoidal fracture, similar to the way thick glass breaks.

 Types

 As geological processes apply pressure to dead biotic material over time, under suitable conditions, its metamorphic grade or rank increases successively into: